marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 ------------------------
 ```

-Since we want to generate our if-else expression *after* the current position of our IR builder though, we need to move the `entryBlock` using `LLVMMoveBasicBlockAfter`.
+Since we want to generate the if-else expression *after* the current position of the IR builder though, we need to move the `entryBlock` using `LLVMMoveBasicBlockAfter`.
 This function moves a given block after another given block, so in our case we achieve this:

 ```plaintext
 ------------------------